Serving Portland and surrounding suburbs.

 HOW ARE YOUR FEES STRUCTURED?

-My fees start at $350, and vary according to location (depending on how far I have to travel and/or any unusual driving conditions).
+My fees start at $250, and vary according to location (depending on how far I have to travel and/or any unusual driving conditions).
 Some couples want only a quick ceremony for just the two of them, with one or two friends as witnesses.
-I can do that at my house for $200.
+I can do that at my house for $150 (I live right on the Willamette River in a beautiful setting).
 NOTE: These fees are approximate and subject to change.

 WHAT ABOUT REHEARSALS?